Get an annual AARP membership for only $9. Offer ends 12/11.

 Please enter a valid zip

-If you have a family member with Huntington’s Disease, you know how heartbreaking it can be to see their mental and physical state deteriorate right in front of you.
-According to the Huntington’s Disease Society of America, approximately 30,000 Americans are fighting the disease right now with another 200,000 at risk of inheriting the disease.
-Finding the right care for these patients is crucial because many times they require more care than can be provided at home.
+If you have a family member with Huntington’s Disease (HD), you know how heartbreaking it can be to see their mental and physical state deteriorate right in front of you.
+According to the Huntington’s Disease Society of America, about 41,000 Americans are symptomatic and fighting the disease right now, and approximately 200,000 are at risk of inheriting the disease.1 Finding the right care for these patients is crucial because many times they require more care than can be provided at home.

 What Is Huntington’s Disease?

 Huntington’s Disease is a fatal genetic disorder that affects nerve cells in the brain.
 It breaks them down and causes mental and physical impairments.
-Unfortunately, there is no cure for Huntington’s Disease.
 If you have a parent who has it, you have a 50/50 chance of also carrying the gene.
+Unfortunately, it’s not yet possible to repair the mutated gene for Huntington’s Disease.

-Many people with Huntington’s Disease start getting symptoms in their 30s and 40s but may not fully develop the disease until they are older.
-It is described by many as having ALS, Parkinson’s Disease, and Alzheimer’s Disease all at once.
+Many people with HD start getting symptoms in their 30s and 40s but may not fully develop the disease until they are older.
+There are instances of cases in juveniles, but these are rare.
+Many have described it as being like having ALS, Parkinson’s disease, and Alzheimer’s disease all at once.

 • Memory loss and impaired judgment